What Matters in Building Vision-Language-Action Models for Generalist Robots: Introduction

 \section{Introduction}

-Building generalizable robot policies capable of perceiving, reasoning, and interacting with the physical environment given human instructions has been a long-standing challenge in robotics~\citep{bousmalis2023robocat,brohan2023rt,black2024pi_0,o2023open}.
-Recently, there has been an active exploration into learning robot foundation models by fine-tuning the \textit{Vision-Language Models} (VLMs) on robot data with certain architectural adjustments.
-The resulting models, also referred to as \textit{Vision-Language-Action Models} (VLAs), show promising results in both simulated and real-world tasks~\citep{brohan2023rt,kim2024openvla,li2023vision}\footnote{Although the rigorous definition of VLAs is not consistent in different works, we regard fine-tuning pre-trained VLMs as the key factor to identify VLAs in this work.}.
-Except for VLAs, there also exist various generalist policies, e.g., the ones from video models or even from scratch.
+Building generalizable robot policies capable of perceiving, reasoning, and interacting with the physical environment given human instructions has been a long-standing challenge in robotics~\citep{bousmalis2023robocat,brohan2023rt,black2024pi_0,o2023open, liu2025embodied}.
+Recently, there has been an active exploration of \textit{Vision-Language-Action Models} (VLAs), namely, a family of learning-based robot foundation models directly built upon generalist \textit{Vision-Language Models} (VLMs), and they have demonstrated promising results of semantic generality in both simulated and real-world tasks~\citep{brohan2023rt,kim2024openvla,li2023vision} (Although the rigorous definition of VLAs is not consistent in different works, we regard the ones directly built upon large-scale VLMs along with robot-domain data as the key factor to identify VLAs in this work.).
+As shown in Fig. 1a, existing robot policies can be categorized into four main groups: (1) \textbf{Model-Free Learning}, which encode the state into a latent representation and use a policy network to predict actions, enabling generalization across different embodiments; (2) \textbf{Model-Based Learning}, which rely on the robot's affordances and explicit models of the robot and environment, limiting their applicability to specific configurations; (3) \textbf{World Model Based Learning}, which predicts future goal images and derives actions via inverse dynamics models; and (4) \textbf{Vision-Language-Action (VLA) Model}, representing a specialized branch of model-free learning that leverages the generalization and robustness of Vision-Language Models (VLMs) by employing them as state encoders.
 Therefore, a natural question arises: \textbf{Why} do we prefer \textbf{VLA}s built upon large-scale pre-trained VLMs?
-Compared with other generalist policies, a mostly believed reason for utilizing VLM-based VLAs is that VLMs have demonstrated strong capabilities in learning generalized and robust representations of multi-modal data, such as text, images/videos, through extensive training on web-scale data.
-Such capabilities can inspire the adaptation of robot foundation models to bridge the gap between highly diverse open-world scenes and limited robotic data.
-However, it remains an open problem to what extent large-scale vision-language pre-train facilitates generalist robot policies.
-Moreover, a large and diverse set of different VLMs emerged rapidly with different kinds of LLM backbone, training data, model sizes, architectures, and training recipes. \textbf{Which} kind of VLM \textbf{backbones} is more suitable for robot manipulation is also a crucial issue for the development of successful VLAs.
+As shown in Fig. 1a, VLA is a newly raised model-free learning framework that receives natural language instruction as input and learns a generalist policy, rather than task-specific policies in traditional model-free learning.
+The widely-believed reason is that VLAs may inherit the power of VLMs, which have been shown powerful in learning generalized and robust representations of multi-modal data, such as text, images/videos, through extensive training on web-scale data.
+Such capabilities can facilitate the adaptation of robot foundation models to \gray{bridge the gap between} highly diverse open-world scenes with limited robotic data. \gray{The VLAs built upon VLMs could exhibit strong robustness and generalization over novel scenarios.} \minghuan{However, it remains an open problem how large-scale vision-language pre-training facilitates generalist robot policies.}